Admins of Dashlane Team and Business plans can apply settings and policies to turn on or off certain settings in their

 Remove company items for revoked users

-The Remove company items for revoked users feature allows admins to automatically remove access to company credentials when revoking a user from their business plan.
-It is a part of the Smart Space Management feature set that gives admins greater visibility and control over company logins and helps ensure company logins remain secure when employees leave the company.
+Admins can use the Remove company items for revoked users setting to automatically remove access to Business Space credentials when revoking a member from their Team or Business plan.
+As part of Smart Space Management, this setting gives admins greater visibility and control over Business Space logins and helps ensure business logins remain secure when employees leave the business.